 He had no idea why they wouldn't take Bella straight to the morgue.
 She was dead.
 Yet seconds after he had sat down, Dr. Cullen, Dr. Snow and a whole team of nurses rushed around the corner, wheeling a disfigured Bella into the emergency room.
 He happened to notice the heartbreak in Dr. Cullen's eyes, and Mike wondered whether he was sad for the girl, or was just upset that his son had lost a girlfriend.

 Moments after the doctors had gone, the door to Mike's right slammed open and Edward Cullen charged into the room only to be tackled by his brothers who were right on his heels.

 The exchange scared Mike quite a bit, though he tried to hide it.
 Cullen looked absolutely feral and crazy, wrestling his brothers on the ground, trying to get to the room where Bella had gone into.
 The Cullen women rushed in a little later.
 They also went straight to Edward, trying to calm him down, but the small pixie, Alice, just stared at the room from across the hallway with a far away look in her eyes.

 Mike shrank into his seat, wanting to disappear from the scene.
 The Cullens were a freak show and he definitely did not want to get involved with them.

 Mike swallowed.
-The last thing he had wanted to do was to recall the image of Bella's body.
+The last thing he wanted to do was to recall the image of Bella's body.
 He was afraid that he would throw up again, if that was even possible.
 Mike clamped his eyes shut and tried to force his voice.
 Nonononono.
 He was scared out of his wits.